jjnether/obsidian_backup/jnetherton/DA/Active Orders/Form6 Emulator.md

 - Added logic so all 3 phases are always selected when in single ph enable - 3 ph trip mode
 - LT5 (previously PB lock when low) removed from CL3P and ULCL equations
 - Removed `NOT (CLOSEA OR (CC3 OR CCA) AND LT03 OR 79CYA)` term from all ULCL equations
+	- isn't necessary and was blocking close sometimes
 - Changed single-ph close equations so user can close all 3 phases when in 1ph trip-3ph lockout mode
 - Changed TR3P equation so a PB press open only opens all 3 phases if in 3ph lockout or 3ph trip mode
 - Removed MV18 (operating mode) supervisory from SV42 (PB trip conditions)